-It is important to recognise clear-sightedly the fact that noting the indirect incorporation of international human rights norms into domestic lawmaking will engender resistance in some quarters.
-The traditional view adopted in common law countries which have derived their legal tradition from England other than the United States of America is that international law is not part domestic law.
-This traditional view has been expressed in the High Court of Australia in a number of cases.
+It is important to recognise the fact that urging the indirect incorporation of international human rights norms into domestic lawmaking will engender resistance in some quarters.
+The traditional view, adopted in common law countries which have derived their legal tradition from England (other than the United States of America), is that international law is not part domestic law.
+This traditional view of the common law has been expressed in the High Court of Australia in a number of cases.
 Dixon J said in 1948 that the theory of Blackstone in his Commentaries that:

-"The law of nations (whenever any question arises which is properly the object of its jurisdiction) is here (i.e. in England) adopted to its full extent by the common law, and is held to be part of the law of the land,"
+"... the law of nations (whenever any question arises which is properly the object of its jurisdiction) is here (i.e. in England) adopted to its full extent by the common law, and is held to be part of the law of the land,"

-was now regarded as being "without foundation".9
+was now regarded as being "without foundation".29

-In 1983 the present Chief Justice of Australia, then Mason J, put it this way: $^{10}$ and liabilities without the need for legislation by Congress.
-Foster v Neilson 2 Pet 253 at 314; 27 US 164, 202 (1829).
-As Barwick CJ and Gibbs J observed in Bradley v The Commonwealth (1973) 128 CLR at 582-3, the approval by the Commonwealth Parliament of the Charter of the United Nations in the Charter of the United Nations in the Charter of the United Nations of the Charter into Australian law.
+In 1983 the present Chief Justice of Australia, then Mason J, put it this way: 30

+"It is a well settled principle of common law that a treaty not terminating a state of war has no legal effect upon the rights and duties of Australian citizens and is not incorporated into Australian law by its ratification by Australia. ...
+In this respect Australian law differs from that of the United States where treaties are self-executing and create rights and liabilities without the need for legislation by Congress (Foster v Neilson 2 Pet 253 at 314; 27 US 164, 202 (1829)).
+As Barwick CJ and Gibbs J observed in Bradley v The Commonwealth (1973) 128 CLR at 582-3, the approval by the Commonwealth Parliament of the Charter of the United Nations in the Charter of the United Nations Act 1945 (Cth) did not incorporate the provisions of the Charter into Australian law.
 To achieve this result the provisions have to be enacted as part of our domestic law whether by Commonwealth or State statute.
-Section 51(xxix) (the external affairs power) arms the Commonwealth Parliament to legislate so as to incorporate into our law the provisions of [international] conventions."
+Section 51(xxix) Ithe external affairs power] arms the Commonwealth Parliament to legislate so as to incorporate into our law the provisions of International conventions]."

-"It is a well stated principle of common law that a treaty not terminating a state of war has no legal effect upon the rights and duties of Australian citizens and is not incorporated into Australian law by its ratification by Australia. ...
-In this respect Australian law differs from that of the United States where treaties are self-executing and create rights direct differing approach to the application international law in domestic law of the United States can explained by the powerful influence probably be of Blackstone's Commentaries upon the development of the common law in that country after the Revolution.
-Cut off from the English courts, judges and lawyers were sent Blackstone and other general text writers for guidance of principle.
-In many respects, the common law in the United States remains truer to the principles of the common law of England at the time of the American Revolution than does the common law in the countries of the Commonwealth. reception and legal tradition those countries have tended to follow more closely the dynamic developments of legal principles in England well into the 20th century.
-That is certainly the case in Australia.
+differing approach to the direct application nternational law in domestic law of the United States can probably be explained the powerful influence of by Mackstone's Commentaries upon the development of law in that country after the Revolution.
+Cut off commethe English courts, judges and lawyers of the American epublic were frequently sent back to Blackstone and other ceneral text writers for guidance of principle. espects, the common law in the United States remains truer the principles of the common law of England at the time of he American Revolution than does the common law in the countries of the Commonwealth.
+Both by reception and legal radition those countries have tended to follow more closely the dynamic developments of legal principles in England well nto the 20th century.
+That is certainly the case in Australia and, I suspect, Nigeria.